chiritageorge999/Performance-Analysis/README.md

 ## 📚 About Data

 The data set consists of three tables: plant_fact, accounts, and Plant_Hierarchy.
-Each table contains specific columns that provide detailed information about products, sales, accounts, and product hierarchy.
+Each table contains specific columns that provide detailed information about products, sales, and accounts.

-It is stored as a CSV file, the plant_fact table has 2723 rows, the accounts table has 1745 rows and the plant_hierarchy has 1001 rows.
+The dataset is composed of three tables: the plant_fact table has 2723 rows, the accounts table has 1745 rows and the plant_hierarchy has 1001 rows.

 ## ✏️ Data Wrangling